stringtree/hath/README.md

 The Hath() constructor takes a single JavaScript object as a parameter, and looks for the following fields:
 * **label** - function taking a single parameter.
 Called with a test suite description just before it starts
 * **pass** - function taking a single parameter.
-Called with the supplied (or defaulted) message for every assert which succeeds
+Called with the function name and the supplied (or defaulted) message for every assert which succeeds
 * **fail** - function taking a single parameter.
-Called with the supplied (or defaulted) message for every assert which fails
+Called with the function name and the supplied (or defaulted) message for every assert which fails
 * **summary** - function taking two parameters.
 Called with number of passes and number of fails after the final test completes
 * **message** - default message for _assert_ if none is supplied